Hearing loss is affecting daily life

 Going to work gives you independence, especially when you know your hearing doesn't limit what you can accomplish.
 Beyond an income, a job gives you confidence and motivation.

-Hearing loss may have a profound impact on career prospects, as work environments demand communication with others.
-It may also affect safety in busy workplaces, which is not only a concern for you but also for those around you.
+Hearing loss can have a profound impact on career prospects, as work environments demand communication with others.
+It can also affect safety in busy workplaces, which is not only a concern for you but also for those around you.

 Don't accept hearing loss as part of getting older